raine-works/quiz-api/README.md

 More quizzes coming soon.

-If you would like to build off what I've started feel free to clonse this repo.
+If you would like to build off what I've started feel free to clone this repo.
 CD into the functions directory and run "npm install" to install the required node packages.